MicrosoftDocs/Viva/Viva/glint/questions-setup.md

 ### Edit Targeting

 Adding a target to a specific question ensures that only the population targeted sees it within the survey.
 Using the search boxes, select a User Role to include or exclude.
-When finished, select **Save Changes.**
+When finished, select **Save Changes**.

 ### Edit Question